 9.0 STANDARD OPERATING PROCEDURES (SOP)

-10.2 The CSMV further will not affiliate with or support any organization that advocates, trains, or espouses the overthrow of the government, violence against citizens, trains with the intent of altercation against citizens exercising their right to protest and voice grievances.
+10.2 The CSMV further will not affiliate with or support any organization that advocates, trains, or espouses the overthrow of government, violence against citizens, trains with the intent of altercation against citizens exercising their right to protest and voice grievances.

 10.3 The CSMV also will not affiliate or support organizations that attempt to train, represent behave, or represent an authority to act in a Law Enforcement capacity, including training designed specifically for such use.